NatronGitHub/Natron/Documentation/source/guide/getstarted-environment-menus.rst

 To improve Natron speed, some intermediate images of the node graph are kept in memory/on disk.
 This caching mechanism sometimes need to be cleared to free up memory/disk space.
 Use this if Natron seems to slow down or warn you about memory usage.

 Clear Disk Cache
-  clears data generated by "DiskCache" nodes
+  Clears the internal disk cache (which is persistent between Natron runs), and data generated by "DiskCache" nodes.
 Clear Playback Cache
-  clears final images sent to the viewer.
-Useful for previewing long sequences Clear Per-Node Cache clears intermediate results.
+  Clears final images sent to the viewer.
+Useful for previewing long sequences Clear Per-Node Cache
+  Clears in-memory intermediate results.
 Useful when you make change high up in the node tree or have nodes with "Force caching" enabled.
 Clear All caches
-  Best way to free up space in Natron
+  Best way to free up space in Natron.
 Clear Plug-Ins Load Cache
-  Free up additional memory
+  Will trigger a full plugins scan on next Natron run.

 Help menu